Increasing performance doesn’t always mean increasing your power. Here are 21 tips for better handling.

 Slow in, fast out

-Taking bends while looking out of the side window with smoke pouring off your rear tyres may look and feel fantastic, but it is by far the slowest way around a corner.
-If you want to be fast and gain a new PB lap time, stick to the racing line and leave the drifting to the boys in the BDC.
+Taking bends while looking out of the side window with smoke pouring off your rear tires may look and feel fantastic, but it is by far the slowest way around a corner.
+If you want to be fast and gain a new PB lap time, stick to the racing line and leave the drifting to the boys and girls in the BDC.

 Centre of gravity